aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 Some details about functions (Constraints and Actions) and their arguments
 ---------------------------------------------------
-We have seen when and which class create function objects.
+We have seen which class creates function objects and when.
 During compilation process, RuleString constructor call RuleString::treatConstraints which call RuleString::addConstraint, which call Constraint constructor and add typed Constraint object (addAction, addUnaryConstraint, addBinaryConstraint..) and at least, call Automaton::insertConstraint.

   - Constraint are operation which are called when a rule is checked against the vertices in the graph